2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v22/_changes00.00.md

 1. 🩸 Introduce Linux support (and test on Linux), preparing for container use as well and multi-DB
     Side effect: Oqtane distribution is now ca. 30MB larger, because it contains all variants of the native DLLs.
     As soon as the Marketplace supports it, we'll create a separate package for Linux and MacOS.
+1. 🩸 Introduce multi-DB support for Postgres, MySQL and SqlLite

 #### SysData